nco-design/TSPS-emu-set-flat/README.md

 This set looks better with the theme "Minimal Flat"

 You should create a copy of the original "_theme" folder before modifying its content

+*I added a .zip file as a release.
+It is easier to download if you don't know how to use github.*